-Key stakeholders from four Nebraska organizations joined forces to provide leadership in the development of the 2011-2016 Nebraska Breast Cancer Control Plan: the local affiliate of the American Cancer Society, Susan G. Komen® Great Plains, and two programs based in the Nebraska Department of Health and Human Services: the Every Woman Matters Program, and the Nebraska Comprehensive Cancer Control Program which partners closely with NC2 (Nebraska Cancer Coalition).
+Key stakeholders from four organizations joined forces to provide leadership in the development of the Plan’s goals and objectives: the local affiliate of the American Cancer Society, Susan G. Komen® Great Plains, and two programs based in the Nebraska Department of Health and Human Services: the Every Woman Matters Program, and the Nebraska Comprehensive Cancer Control Program which partners closely with NC2 (Nebraska Cancer Coalition).

-The leadership team was joined by a group of highly-dedicated and selfless individuals representing Nebraska’s accredited cancer centers, district and local health departments, hospitals, health centers, collaborating businesses and service organizations, the University of Nebraska Medical Center (UNMC) and Creighton University, medical clinics and practitioners, breast cancer survivors, family members and volunteers, and the Nebraska Office of Health Disparities and Health Equity.
+These statewide partners are joined in planning and implementation activities by a group of highly-dedicated and selfless individuals representing Nebraska’s accredited cancer centers, district and local health departments, hospitals, health centers, collaborating businesses and service organizations, the University of Nebraska Medical Center (UNMC) and Creighton University, medical clinics and practitioners, non-profit cancer survivorship organizations, individual cancer survivors, family members and volunteers, and the Nebraska Office of Health Disparities and Health Equity.

 - Identify gaps and needs